These instructions are also available in pdf format. We recommend using the PDF version if a printable manual is required.

 csImageFile - Resize and edit JPG, BMP, GIF, PNG, PCX, PSD, TIF and WBMP images.

-csDrawGraph - Draw pie charts, bar charts and line graphs from an asp script.
+csDrawGraph - Draw pie charts, bar charts and line graphs in ASP.

 csASPZipFile - Create zip files and control binary file downloads.